Tuesday, June 23, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 3. As an access point, an extender (repeater), or a client (bridge).

-That said, the TL-WR3002X offers virtually any hardware function you want from a Wi-Fi router, as is generally the case with most travel routers, including the previous TL-WR1502X.
+That said, the TL-WR3002X offers virtually any hardware feature you want in a Wi-Fi router, as is generally the case with travel routers, including the previous TL-WR1502X.

 Flexible and advanced VPN

 What the TL-WR3002X decidedly outdoes its predecessor in terms of features is the VPN support.
-While both routers can work as a VPN client (which allows the entire network to be part of a remote network) or a server, the TL-WR3002X is much more powerful as the host of VPN servers.
+While both routers can work as VPN clients (which allow the entire network to be part of a remote network) or as VPN servers, the TL-WR3002X is much more powerful as a VPN server host.

 TP-Link TL-WR3002X VPN optionsTP-Link TL-WR3002X Wi-Fi options